csomgyula/separator/doc/dsl.md

 goal
 --

-Define a simple parser language based on separators.
-Simple that is simple such as regular expressions and simpler than BNF.
+Define a simple parser language based on separators:

+* _simple_ that is simple such as regular expressions and simpler than BNF.
+* _based on separators_ that is similar but more sophisticated than `String.split()` built into Java.

 elements
 --